 I started with a collection of 36 unique marbles and photographed them using my Laowa 60mm f/2.8 2X Ultra-Macro Lens for Canon EF lens so I could fill nearly the entire frame.
 This lens I picked up is incredible because it can magnify objects to twice their size.
 To illuminate the marbles I cast a certain reflected light pattern using my Meike® MK-14EXT Macro TTL ring flash for Canon and the reflective makeshift stand.
 The most challenging thing with photographing these round marbles in macro is getting it all into focus.
 Even though I was shooting in f/16 I only managed to get a small fraction of the marble in focus.
 The solution to this is to stack the images together from the closest point to the edges of the marble.

 Something I learned from my previous experiment with flowers and this image-stacking technique was the way I could “fill in” the gaps of focus using slow movement in a film.
 This is merely a bonus accidental part of the series I want to include in case I need to use them for an illustration down the road.
-The example on the left (or top) is of a marble from the same point of view my image series will appear as.
+The example on the left (or top) is of marble from the same point of view my image series will appear as.
 The example on the right, however, shows an enlarged view that borrows from the added pixels of shooting on a 20MP camera (5472x3648px) and zooming into the 1080p range (1920x1080px).
-The reason I mention all of this is because I’m interested in getting even closer and using the detail in the pixels to repeat this process for a future project.
+The reason I mention all of this is that I’m interested in getting even closer and using the detail in the pixels to repeat this process for a future project.

 Our universe is so big using the biggest word to describe it doesn’t even come close.
 It’s fun, and a little scary, to think about how many other planets may be out there we just don’t know about.
 The marbles, then, represent the abstract form of a potential planetary structure.
 Because this series is also abstract, they also reference the dot, which is another way of saying they stand for one facet of an infinite source, i.e. the absolute.